obhq/jailbreak-11/README.md

     link/ether ??:??:??:??:??:?? brd ff:ff:ff:ff:ff:ff
 ```

-My computer has only one ethernet so `2` is the index of the ethernet port for me.
+My computer has only one Ethernet so `2` is an obvious index for me.
 Once figure out run the following command:

 ```sh
 sudo ./jailbreak-11 INDEX
 ```

-Replace `INDEX` with the ethernet index then open the PS4 and go to `Settings > Network > Set Up Internet Connection > Use a LAN Cable > Custom > PPPoE`.
+Replace `INDEX` with the Ethernet index then open the PS4 and go to `Settings > Network > Set Up Internet Connection > Use a LAN Cable > Custom > PPPoE`.
 Enter a random `PPPoE User ID` and `PPPoE Password`.

 ## License